How to Play Soccer: All You Need to Know

 Understanding the Basics of Soccer

-The Objective of a Soccer Game
+What is the Objective of a Soccer Game?

-The objective of soccer is simple: to score more goals than the opposing team.
 The team with the most goals at the end of the game is the winner.
 In most 11v11 leagues, the game can also end in a tie.

 The Soccer Field

-The soccer field is rectangular in shape, with a length of between 100-130 yards and a width of between 50-100 yards.
-The field is divided into two halves, with a center circle in the middle.
+The soccer field is always rectangular in shape, with a length of between 100-130 yards and a width of between 50-100 yards.

-There are also penalty areas and goal boxes at each end of the field.
+There are penalty areas and goal boxes at each end of the field.
 The goals are located at the center of each goal line and are eight yards wide and eight feet tall.

 Soccer fields are typically natural grass or turf.
 Most modern youth soccer facilities are made with turf material.